-WCs must be in cubicles.
+WCs must be in cubicles that are contained within the dressing room and not in an adjacent room in a corridor.
 WCs can replace urinals, but not vice-versa.

 There must be a treatment table which is clean and in good condition in each dressing room.